Based on 746 reviews

 Top 10 Must-Experience Festivals in Bhutan

-Travel insurance is mandatory for this Annapurna and Jomolhari Yaksa Trek, covering accidental, medical, and search and rescue parts.
+Travel insurance is required for the Annapurna and Jomolhari Yaksa Trek.
+It must include coverage for accidents, medical emergencies, and search and rescue operations.

-During the tour, you can exchange significant currencies like USD, GBP, Euro, SGD, and other major currencies.
-However, we highly recommend you carry USD in Bhutan.
+During the tour, you can exchange major currencies such as USD, GBP, Euro, SGD, and others.
+However, we strongly recommend carrying USD while traveling in Bhutan for convenience.